 The NoDa Food Tour was a great bang for your buck.
 Jon was full of knowledge and shared some valuable history about Charlotte with us.
 He also provided us a sheet which listed all of our stops and the food we would be having, perfect for taking notes on.
 The food tour offered a diverse group of restaurants to visit and the size of the group was manageable.

 Well done Tour de Food for a great job of orchestrating and running your prompt tours.
 My NoDa Food Tour was very fun.
 I will certainly schedule another one the next time that I am in Charlotte.

-Note: This NoDa Food Tour takes place every other Saturday at 12:30 p.m. and includes a walking tour to 5 different restaurants and specialty shops..
+Note: This NoDa Food Tour takes place every other Saturday at 12:30 p.m. and includes a walking tour of 5 different restaurants and specialty shops.
 Price for this tour is $50 per person (prices vary based on tour length).
-Other food tour choices include Historic South End, Uptown and Davidson.
+Other food tour choices include Historic South End, Uptown, and Davidson.